 - This chart shows the total number of not at-fault minor injury claims reported by reporting quarter.
 In addition, any finalised not at-fault claims with an unknown severity status are assumed to be not at-fault minor, and are also included in the chart above.
 These finalised unknown severity cohort accounts for around 50-100 claims per quarter - It should be noted that there is a delay of up to around three months between a claim being reported to an insurer, and the claim being assessed as 'minor'.
-This chart illustrates the quarter a claim was determined as not at-fault minor, rather than reported to the insurer - Not at-fault minor claim numbers include claims assessed as 'minor', and fault status determined as 'not at-fault'.
+This chart illustrates the guarter a claim was determined as not at-fault minor, rather than reported to the insurer - Not at-fault minor claim numbers include claims assessed as 'minor', and fault status determined as 'not at-fault'.
 In addition, minor claims with fault status 'yet to be determined' are included in this chart, as a large proportion have historically been determined as not at-fault claims - There was a relatively low volume of not at-fault minor claims reported between December 2017 and March 2018 quarters.
-This is due to the Scheme taking six months to stabilise after commencement, as well as insurers developing processes to complete the minor injury assessment - ▶ In reporting quarter 2020Q2, we observe a reduction in claims reported to 1,100 claims due to the first COVID-19 lockdown in NSW - While subsequent quarters have appeared to return to pre-COVID-19 levels, a significant reduction in claims reported is observed for reporting quarters 2021Q4 and 2022Q1, at 700 900 claims.
-This is likely a delayed effect of the second COVID-19 lockdown in 2021Q3 which was longer and more severe than the lockdown in 2020Q2 - Reported claim numbers have since increased to around 1,200 in reporting quarters 2022Q2 and 2022Q3, suggesting a return towards pre-COVID-19 levels - On average, excluding reporting quarters 2020Q2, 2021Q4 and 2022Q1, there are around 1,200 1,500 not at-fault minor injury claims reported per quarter.
+This is due to the Scheme taking six months to stabilise after commencement, as well as insurers developing processes to complete the minor injury assessment - In reporting quarter 2020Q2, we observe a reduction in claims reported to 1,100 claims due to the first COVID-19 lockdown in NSW - While subsequent quarters have appeared to return to pre-COVID-19 levels, a significant reduction in claims reported is observed for reporting quarters 2021Q4 and 2022Q1, at 700 900 claims.
+This is likely a delayed effect of the second COVID-19 lockdown in 2021Q3 which was longer and more severe than the lockdown in 2020Q2 - ▶ The number of claims in reporting quarter 2022Q2 increased to approximately 1,200 claims, suggesting a return towards pre-COVID-19 levels - On average, excluding reporting quarters 2020Q2, 2021Q4 and 2022Q1, there are around 1,200 1,500 not at-fault minor injury claims reported per quarter.

-Claim numbers Not at-fault non-minor claims - reporting quarter basis
+Not at-fault non-minor claims - reporting quarter basis

 - This chart shows the total number of not at-fault, non-minor claims reported by reporting quarter.
 It should be noted that there is a delay of up to around three months between a claim being reported to an insurer, and the claim being classified as 'non-minor'.
-This chart illustrates the quarter a claim was determined as not at-fault non-minor, rather than reported to the insurer - > Lower reported numbers are observed in the first reporting quarter of each year which appears to be a seasonal effect - Reporting quarter 2020Q2 is slightly lower than 2019Q2, due to the first COVID-19 lockdown in NSW - Due to the effect of the second COVID-19 lockdown, which was longer and more severe than the previous lockdown, not at-fault non-minor claims continued to trend downwards from 2021Q3 to 2022Q1 to just below 600 claims in 2022Q1 - Even though claim numbers are volatile, the decreases in claim numbers for this claim cohort over the COVID-19 lockdown periods do not appear as large as those observed for at-fault and not at-fault minor claims - Reported claim numbers have since increased to around 800 in 2022Q2 and 880 in 2022Q3, suggesting a return towards pre-COVID-19 lockdown levels - The volatility present between reporting quarters is due to combinations of insurer processes for minor injury assessment and/or volatility in the rate at which not at-fault minor injury claims transition into not at-fault non-minor claims following the completion of insurer internal review and dispute processes combined with claims reporting patterns.
+This chart illustrates the quarter a claim was determined as not at-fault non-minor, rather than reported to the insurer - Lower reported numbers are observed in the first reporting quarter of each year which appears to be a seasonal effect - Reporting quarter 2020Q2 is slightly lower than 2019Q2, due to the first COVID-19 lockdown in NSW - Due to the effect of the second COVID-19 lockdown, which was longer and more severe than the previous lockdown, not at-fault non-minor claims continued to trend downwards from 2021Q3 2022Q1 to just below 600 claims in 2022Q1 - Even though claim numbers are volatile, the decreases in claim numbers for this claim cohort over the COVID-19 lockdown periods do not appear as large as those observed for at-fault and not at-fault minor claims - Reporting quarter 2022Q2 sees an increase in claim numbers to 800 claims, suggesting a return to pre-COVID-19 lockdown levels - The volatility present between reporting quarters is due to combinations of insurer processes for minor injury assessment and/or volatility in the rate at which not at-fault minor injury claims transition into not at-fault non-minor claims following the completion of insurer internal review and dispute processes combined with claims reporting patterns.